Stark County's Public University

 We will educate lifelong learners, pursue academic excellence, foster a civic mindset, and cultivate an inclusive environment, aspiring to transform and uplift individuals, our community, and the world.

 Kent State University at Stark helps the nearly 7,250 students enrolled year-round find their passion and develop a sense of purpose.
 As Kent State’s largest regional campus, students receive an affordable, university education on a beautiful 200-acre campus with a private college feel.
 Our student-faculty ratio of 17:1 means Kent State Stark’s 450 faculty and staff are dedicated to encouraging students to achieve their personal and academic goals.
 Students have the opportunity to begin coursework in more than 282 Kent State undergraduate degree programs or choose from over 25 bachelor’s, master’s, associate and online degrees that can be completed entirely at the Stark Campus.
 Stark County’s only public university, Kent State Stark was founded in 1946 and continues today improving the quality of life for this region, spurring a total economic impact in Northeast Ohio of $381.7 million.

 Degrees, Majors & Minors

-Kent State Stark offers 20 bachelor’s degrees, three master’s degrees, online and associate degrees and more than 30 minors, as well as the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
+Kent State Stark offers more than 25 bachelor’s, master’s, online and associate degrees and more than 30 minors, as well as the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
 Learn more about Kent State Stark's degrees, majors and minors.

 Kent State Stark's Regional Economic Impact to Stark County and Northeast Ohio